 Should I select ‘Yes’ if I am using https to connect to the server?

 When submitting an app to the Apple App Store, there is a question about whether the app uses HTTPS to connect to the server.
 The answer to this question should be “Yes” .
-HTTPS is a secure protocol that encrypts data sent between the app and the server, providing an additional layer of security to protect user information from being intercepted or tampered with.
+HTTPS is a secure protocol that encrypts data sent between the app and the server, providing an additional layer of mobile application security to protect user information from being intercepted or tampered with.
 Selecting “Yes” confirms that the app is using this secure protocol to connect to the server, and assures users that their information is being protected.

 When should I select the ‘No’ option?